 - 1800 watts.
 This allows it to heat up very quickly and quickly remove creases.

 - A large stainless steel soleplate that easily flattens creases.

 - The water tank has a large fill door.

 - Led indicator lights for easy monitoring.

-- Self clean and anti calc feature allows allow efficiency and extended life span
+- Self-clean and anti-calc feature allows efficiency and extended lifespan

 - Relatively heavy.